Top of Page

 Denominator: Number of students with valid pretest and posttest scores on the STAR assessment.

-Included Students Yearly, students are counted once per subject.
-For example, if a student has fall-to-spring growth, the student’s fall-to-winter and Winter-to-Spring percentiles are not used.
+Included Students Each school year, students are counted once per subject.
+For example, if a student has fall-to-spring growth, the student’s fall-to-winter and winter-to-spring percentiles are not used.

 Notes This indicator is calculated separately for reading and math.